10.02.26

-UN New York – On 5 February, we hosted a virtual side-event to the 64th session of the UN Commission for Social Development titled Unlocking the Power of Care: Skills, Equity, and Social Transformation.
-Its key message is well summarised by one of the speakers: "Motherhood is not a gap in the CV.
-It is one of the most powerful form of informal learning we can experience during our worklife" (Cassandra Menga, MAV Project Coordinator).
-The event discussed how the unpaid work of caregiving, in particular parenting, could be recognised as work that develops valuable skills, and why it matters to recognise unpaid care work and its contribution to social development, redistribute this vital work, and advance gender equality.
+UN New York – On 5 February, we hosted a virtual side-event during the 64th session of the UN Commission for Social Development titled Unlocking the Power of Care: Skills, Equity, and Social Transformation.
+The event’s key message was powerfully captured by one of the speakers: "Motherhood is not a gap in the CV.
+It is one of the most powerful forms of informal learning we can experience during our working lives” said Cassandra Menga, MAV Project Coordinator.
+The discussion explored how unpaid caregiving – particularly parenting – can and should be recognized as valuable work experience that develops transferable skills.
+It also highlighted why acknowledging unpaid care work, promoting its fairer distribution, and advancing gender equality are essential for inclusive social development.
+We further brought this issue to the Civil Society Forum of the Commission, reinforcing the need for broader policy recognition and action.

 We also thank our members who contributed to the discussion through video messages: Aperio (Czechia), Otitsara (Madagascar), Hubi & Vinciane (Benin) & Passion to Share (Kenya).

-→ See also the invitation article with background information, programme and speakers’ bios
+→ See also the side-event’s invitation article with background information, programme, resources and speakers’ bios

 18.03.25